webiny/docs.webiny.com/docs/guides/headless-react-native-tutorial.md

 This will save and publish the announcement, which will make it actually visible in the Content Delivery API.

-Now let's repeat the similar steps that is, navigate to **Headless CMS > Ungrouped > Channel** and create few channels and link the announcements that we just created.
+Now let's repeat the similar steps that are, navigate to **Headless CMS > Ungrouped > Channel** and create few channels and link the announcements that we just created.

 ![Channel Form](/img/guides/headless-react-native-tutorial/channel-content-entry.png)

 :::note
-Make sure you publish all the content entries, otherwise they will not be visible in the Content Delivery API.
+Make sure you publish all the content entries; otherwise they will not be visible in the Content Delivery API.
 :::

 Now that we have covered the basics of creating content models and managing content, we can move on to the React Native part of this tutorial.